Farm to Table

 With each activity up to 75 children got to experience the wonderment of the circle of life in Montana.
 From growing grain, to caring for cattle, to the life cycle of fish, and using the fruits of the land to make pies.
 It was truly a pleasure to watch the children begin to understand the interconnectedness between the land we live on and the food that sustains our families.

-The funds from the “Agricultural State of Mind” project helped us ensure the unprecedented conditions of this summer did not stifle our childrens’ abilities to understand and appreciate the rural area in which we live.
+The funds from the “Agricultural State of Mind” project helped the Boys & Girls Club ensure the unprecedented conditions of this summer did not stifle our childrens’ abilities to understand and appreciate the rural area in which we live.

 Although this year may have had fewer in-person guided tours, the program did not lack in activity nor opportunity, and for that we are truly grateful.